Donate

 In 2020, all of my enterprises were impacted by the COVID-19 pandemic, which disrupted supply chains and meant my customers had less to spend on my goods.
 Responding quickly with innovative measures, I was able to adapt my businesses whilst also providing support for community members.
 For example, through my stationery business I was able to facilitate distance learning whilst schools were closed.
 I distributed materials to students at their homes, assessing their situations at the same time and making discounts for those in need.
 Having bought the supplies in bulk, I was able to ensure I didn’t make a loss even where I supported some children with free papers.

-We see reduced customers in our business and with school closing, we also have less physical contact as CAMFED Association members and with students.
-We have had to refocus our energy and become more innovative.
+We saw reduced customers in our business and with school closing, we also had less physical contact as CAMFED Association members and with students.
+We had to refocus our energy and become more innovative.

 Eva's clothing shop during COVID-19